-Terri L. Herrington, age 62, has served on our board of directors since March 2018.
-Ms. Herrington is currently a private investor and retired from International Paper Company, a worldwide producer of fiber-based packaging, pulp and paper, at the end of 2016.
-Ms. Herrington worked for International Paper for nine years, most recently as their vice president finance beginning in 2011, and before that as their consumer packaging vice president finance and strategy and as their vice president internal audit.
+Terri L. Herrington, age 66, has served on our board of directors since 2018.
+Ms. Herrington is a private investor.
+She retired from International Paper Company, a worldwide producer of fiber-based packaging, pulp and paper, at the end of 2016.
+Ms. Herrington worked for International Paper for nine years, including as their vice president finance beginning in 2011, and before that as their consumer packaging vice president finance and strategy and as their vice president internal audit.
 Prior to joining International Paper, Ms. Herrington spent over 25 years with BP p.l.c. (and the former Amoco Corporation), a global producer of oil and gas, where she held a variety of finance and commercial positions, lastly as their global Director of Audit for Finance and Financial Control.
-Since March 2018, Ms. Herrington has served as a director and on the audit committee of CompX.
+Since 2018, Ms. Herrington has served as a director and on the audit committee of CompX.
 She is a member of our audit committee.

-Ms. Herrington has senior executive, operating, corporate governance, finance, and financial accounting oversight experience from two publiclytraded companies for which she formerly served.
+Ms. Herrington has four years of experience on the boards of directors and audit committees of Valhi and CompX.
+She also has senior executive, operating, corporate governance, finance, and financial accounting oversight experience from two publicly-traded companies for which she formerly served.

-W. Hayden McIlroy, age 78, has served on our board of directors since 2003.
+W. Hayden McIlroy, age 82, has served on our board of directors since 2003.
 He is a private investor, primarily in real estate.
 From 1975 to 1986, Mr. McIlroy was the owner and chief executive officer of McIlroy Bank and Trust in Fayetteville, Arkansas.
 He also founded other businesses, primarily in the food and agricultural industries.
 Mr. McIlroy is a member of our audit and management development and compensation committees.

-Mr. McIlroy has over 14 years of experience on our board of directors, audit committee and management development and compensation committee.
+Mr. McIlroy has over 18 years of experience on our board of directors, audit committee and management development and compensation committee.
 He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from a privately held bank and other privately held entities for which he formerly served.

-Mary A. Tidlund, age 61, has served on our board of directors since March 2016, and she previously served on our board of directors from May 2014 to May 2015.
+Mary A. Tidlund, age 65, has served on our board of directors since 2016, and she previously served on our board of directors from 2014 to 2015.
 Ms. Tidlund is a private investor.
-From 1998 to June 2017, she served as the president of The Mary A. Tidlund Charitable Foundation, a charitable organization that designed and funded sustainable development projects around the world.
+From 1998 to 2017, she served as the president of The Mary A. Tidlund Charitable Foundation, a charitable organization that designed and funded sustainable development projects around the world.
 From 1989 to 1995, she served as president and chief executive officer of Williston Wildcatters Oil Corporation, a former publicly traded oil exploration and service company.
-Ms. Tidlund has served as a director and on the audit committee of CompX since March 2016.
+Ms. Tidlund has served as a director and on the audit committee of CompX since 2016.
 She is a member of our audit committee.

-Ms. Tidlund has three years of experience as a director of us, and two years of experience as a director of CompX.
-Ms. Tidlund also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from a publicly traded oil exploration and service company for which she formerly served.
+Ms. Tidlund has seven years of experience on our board of directors and audit committee, and five years of experience on the board of directors and audit committee of CompX.
+She also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from a publicly traded oil exploration and service company for which she formerly served.